ohler55/ojc/compare/results.md

 To make the test more interesting both a light and heavy load benchmarks were run.
-The light load consisted of just counting the number of documents so pretty much no load at all.
+The light load consisted of just counting the number of documents and touching each JSON element so pretty much no load at all.
 The heavy load spun for 8 microseconds to simulate some processing on the parsed document.
 That seemed like a reasonable, if not a light representation of what a real application might do.

 ```
 validate files/ca.json (small) 30000 times